-- As a result of the mental disorder, the child has substantial impairment in at least two of the following areas:

-- Self-care;

-- School functioning;

-- Family relationships;

-- Ability to function in the community; and

-- Either the child is at risk of removal from home or has already been removed from the home or the mental disorder and impairments have been present for more than 6 months or are likely to continue for more than one year without treatment;

-- The child displays one of the following:
+As a result of the mental disorder, the child has substantial impairment in at least two of the following areas: Self-care; School functioning; Family relationships; Ability to function in the community; and Either the child is at risk of removal from home or has already been removed from the home or the mental disorder and impairments have been present for more than 6 months or are likely to continue for more than one year without treatment; The child displays one of the following: Psychotic features; Risk of suicide; or Risk of violence due to a mental disorder; The child meets special education eligibility requirements under Chapter 26.5 (starting with Section 7570) of Division 7 of Title 1 of the Government Code.
+Conditions with the following diagnoses: Severe Mental Illnesses Schizophrenia Schizoaffective disorder Bipolar disorder (manic depressive illness) Major depressive disorders Panic disorder Obsessive-compulsive disorder Pervasive developmental disorder or autism Anorexia nervosa Bulimia nervosa Skilled Nursing Services performed by a licensed nurse who is either a registered nurse or a licensed vocational nurse.
+Skilled Nursing Facility (SNF) A health facility or a distinct part of a Hospital with a valid license issued by the California Department of Public Health that provides continuous Skilled Nursing care to patients whose primary need is for availability of Skilled Nursing care on a 24-hour basis.
+Specialist Specialists include Physicians with a specialty as follows:

-- Psychotic features;

-- o Risk of suicide; or

-- Risk of violence due to a mental disorder;

-- The child meets special education eligibility requirements under Chapter 26.5 (starting with Section 7570) of Division 7 of Title 1 of the Government Code.

-Conditions with the following diagnoses:

-- Schizophrenia

-- Schizoaffective disorder

-- Bipolar disorder (manic depressive illness)

-- Major depressive disorders

-- Panic disorder

-- Obsessive-compulsive disorder

-- Pervasive developmental disorder or autism

-- Anorexia nervosa

-- Bulimia nervosa